TracywLan/digital-wardrobe/README.md

 ![what2wear_logo](public/images/what2wear_logo.png)

-### Name: What2Wear
+# What2Wear
-Description: Your digital closet!
+Your digital closet!
 Do you always look at a full closet and think "I have nothing to wear!"?
 Well that wont be a problem anymore!
 What2Wear is your new digital wardrobe.
 Add your clothing items, organize them by style or season, and instantly see what’s in your collection.
 It’s the easy way to manage your closet and keep track of everything you own!

 ### Background: